core-wg/etch/draft-ietf-core-etch-latest.md

 --- abstract

-The existing Constrained Application Protocol (CoAP) methods only allow access to a complete resource, not to parts of a resource.
+The methods defined in RFC 7252 for the Constrained Application Protocol (CoAP) only allow access to a complete resource, not to parts of a resource.
 In case of resources with larger or complex data, or in situations where a resource continuity is required, replacing or requesting the whole resource is undesirable.
 Several applications using CoAP will need to perform partial resource accesses.

+This specification defines the new CoAP methods, FETCH, PATCH and iPATCH, which are used to access and update parts of a resource.

+--- middle

+# Introduction {#intro}

-Similar to HTTP, the existing Constrained Application Protocol (CoAP) GET method only allows the specification of a URI and request parameters in CoAP options, not the transfer of a request payload detailing the request.
+Similar to HTTP, the GET method defined in
+{{-coap}} for the Constrained Application Protocol (CoAP) only allows the specification of a URI and request parameters in CoAP options, not the transfer of a request payload detailing the request.
 This leads to some applications to using POST where actually a cacheable, idempotent, safe request is desired.

-Again similar to HTTP,
-the existing Constrained Application Protocol (CoAP) PUT method only allows to replace a complete resource.
+Again similar to the original specification of HTTP, the PUT method defined in {{-coap}} only allows to replace a complete resource.
 This also leads applications to use POST where actually a cacheable, possibly idempotent request is desired.

-This specification adds new CoAP methods, FETCH, to perform the equivalent of a GET with a request body; and the twin methods PATCH and iPATCH, to modify parts of a CoAP resource.
+The present specification adds new CoAP methods: FETCH, to perform the equivalent of a GET with a request body; and the twin methods PATCH and iPATCH, to modify parts of a CoAP resource.

---- middle

-# Introduction {#intro}

-This specification defines the new Constrained Application Protocol (CoAP) {{-coap}} methods, FETCH, PATCH and iPATCH, which are used to access and update parts of a resource.

 ## FETCH {#intro-fetch}